Types of Business Intelligence Dashboard and How to Use Them

-So by taking a broad view, strategic dashboards provide insights for a whole business.
+By taking a broad view, strategic dashboards provide insights for a whole business.

 These reports focus on Key Performance Indicators such as return on investment, profit margins and market share.

-And they also provide insight into customer satisfaction levels.
+They also provide insight into customer satisfaction levels.

-And this helps you determine whether your product is reaching its full potential in terms of customer satisfaction.
+This helps you determine whether your product is reaching its full potential in terms of customer satisfaction.

 So with strategic dashboards, you can get an overview of your business against its major competitors.